 I also knew it would be incredibly challenging.

-Developing therapeutic content that meets clinical standards, and is also engaging, is a massively complex undertaking.
+Developing therapeutic media that meets clinical standards, and is also engaging, is a massively complex undertaking.
 One that I’ll confess I wasn’t totally ready for.

 The activities, games, videos, quizzes, journaling exercises, and A.I.-based dialogue we build on Twill leverage evidence-based methodologies for behavior change, and people have to complete clinically validated self-assessments so that our clinical team can measure the efficacy of the overall product.

 Getting people to complete a clinically validated self-assessment on their own, on a smartphone, has been no easy feat for many companies in the digital health world.
 Getting people to engage with clinically therapeutic digital media (when their Facebook app is a swipe away) is an even greater challenge.

 From the beginning, our team at Twill took a painstakingly clinical approach to building digital therapies that emphasized usability and engagement without sacrificing efficacy.

 While we’ve seen the results of our work shine through in randomized controlled-trials and observational studies, we hadn’t had the opportunity to measure the impact of customization and personalization until the pandemic hit.

 Addressing Personal Behavioral Health Needs at Scale